Codeer-Software/LambdicSql/README.md

     }
 }
 ```
-If table count is 1, avoid where.
+If table count is 1 and want to get all, avoid where.
 ```cs
 public void AvoidWhere()
 {